Buffers

 The Constrain check box forces your new size to match the same aspect ratio as the original image.

-The dropdown control lets you select the type of interpolation used to resample the image.
+The drop-down control lets you select the type of interpolation used to re-sample the image.
 Since images are composed of a series of pixels, it is necessary to interpolate them to get a smoother result.

 Resizing